dashagaranina/provectus/README.md

 `Master` also allows you to get requests and results statistics.
 It has methods to count and get all results, to get a list of results by an accuracy, to get Top 5 fastest and slowest results of Pi calculations.

 ## Worker service
 The service returns the intermediate sums of the Gregory-Leibniz series on a given interval. `Worker` calculates the sums asynchronous also using `CompletableFuture` object features.
+Also you can configure how many threads will work under sums calculations in `application.yml` file (see `worker.thread` property).

 ## Tests
 All services have unit or/and integration tests.
 You can run them from IDE or using `mvn test` command from a terminal or run .scripts/build_tests.sh (for build the project without test skipping) or .scripts/starts_tests.sh (for build and run docker composition after all tests pass)

 ## Build, deploy and run
 For build, deploy and run the applicatoins you need to install Apache Maven (to the path variables too) and the Docker platform.

+Please, before the project building, update properties: `docker.image.name` and `docker.image.tag` in the each `pom.xml` file of eureka, master and worker modules.

 You can find all necessary scripts to build and run docker containers in the [scripts](https://github.com/dashagaranina/provectus/tree/master/scripts).
-Run .sh file from the project root.
+Run .sh file from the project root:
+- ./scripts/build.sh - build all modules and docker images.
+- ./scripts/build_tests.sh - like build.sh but also run the tests.
+- ./scripts/docker_start.sh - startups a docker composition with all the images.
+One required param - a number of the `Workers`
+- ./scripts/start.sh - builds (skip tests) and startups all the services.One required param - a number of the `Workers`.
+- ./scripts/start_tests.sh - builds (runs tests) and startups all the services.One required param - a number of the `Workers`.
+- ./scripts.stop.sh - shutdown all docker containers.
+- ./scripts/start.sh - builds (skip tests) and startups all the services.One required param - a number of the `Workers`.

 Check a system status, an information about instances and etc. from [Eureka web interface](http://localhost:8761/)